bomberatox/rubymvcblog/README.md

 ## Instalation instructions:
 1) Clone the repository.
-2) Open the project on your IDE.
+2) Open the terminal on the project root file.
-3) Open the terminal.
-4) Type "rails s"
+3) Type "rails s".
-5) Open the website on your browser (By default it's localhost:3000)
+4) Open the website on your browser (By default the link is localhost:3000).